vonerikbarren/--Trivia-Game--/README.md

   2. Answer each other questions correctly, if the user dont you will know by the end of the game.
   3. The goal is to get to 100% accuracy of the questions answered correctly.
   4. If the user get it wrong or write, 100% or not, it will ask the user to play again.
+  5. Once the user plays again, the questions remain the same, but are asked in a different sequence.